 HubSpot’s kit, webinars you participate in, ebooks you download, blog posts you read, all of this, and everything else is building blocks that require a strategy to set the context for your business.

 The building blocks are always the same, but the context in which they are used is always different.
 HubSpot’s kit does not say “for Joe’s Coffee Shop” because it’s applicable to all businesses.
 Yet Joe’s Coffee Shop provides its own context (its own strategy) to put these building blocks together to attract and convert Joe’s ideal customers – Strategy A from the diagram.

 On the other hand, Mary’s Hair Salon wants to attract their own ideal customers, so they set their own context with their own strategy – Strategy B.

-You need switch from instant relief mindset to long term care to provides predictable and lasting relief for your pain.
+You need to switch from an instant relief mindset to long-term care to provides predictable and lasting relief for your pain.

 Instead of spreading yourself thin going a mile wide and an inch deep, go an inch wide and a mile deep!